vladmandic/pigallery/README.md

 - Image timestamp determined from EXIF data if present or using FS stat if not
 - Each part of the image path
 - TensofFlow
-  - Primary and alternate image classification
+  - Primary and alternate image classification as defined by ImageNet 1,000 classes <http://image-net.org/>
-  - Object detection
+  - Object detection as defined by Coco 90 classes <http://cocodataset.org/>
-  - Face, age and gender analysis
+  - Face, age and gender analysis using <https://github.com/justadudewhohacks/face-api.js>
 - Definition lookup for any term detected by TensorFlow
+  - Definition lookup is done using WordNet Lexical Database <https://wordnet.princeton.edu/>
   - This includes hierarchical lookups - for example, *gown* will also include *dress, clothing, etc.*
 - EXIF data extracted from image:
   - Location with lookup of geographic location and nearest large city
+  - Location database includes 195,175 places from <geonames.org>
   - Camera make, model and lens
   - Camera settings used to take the photo
   - Software used to edit the photo

 Collected metadata is additionally analyzed to render human-readable search terms

-- Age can be specified as *20ies, 30ies, kid, old, etc.*
+- Age can be specified as: *20ies, 30ies, kid, old, etc.*
-- Camera settings can be specified as *bright, dark, indoors, outdoors, etc.*
+- Camera settings can be specified as: *bright, dark, indoors, outdoors, etc.*
-- Lens settings can be specified as *superzoom, zoom, portrait, wide, ultrawide*
+- Lens settings can be specified as: *superzoom, zoom, portrait, wide, ultrawide*
 - Special words can be used in search terms to form a sentence: *the, a, in, wearing, having, etc.*

 ### Search